Chubu Electric to buy Tokyo power supplier, moves into Tepco's turf-sources

 Chubu Electric is paying 1 billion yen for the stake in Diamond Power, the Nikkei newspaper reported on Wednesday.

-Chubu Electric said it is in talks on the stake but details haven't been finalized.
+Chubu Electric said it is in talks on the stake but details haven't been finalised.
 A spokesman at Mitsubishi declined to comment.

 Tokyo Electric, known as Tepco, was placed under government control last year to avoid going bankrupt following the meltdowns at its Fukushima Daiichi plant north of Tokyo, caused by an earthquake and tsunami that left almost 20,000 people dead or missing in March 2011.